ni/nimi-python/docs/nifgen/functions.rst

 .. py:method:: create_advanced_arb_sequence(waveform_handles_array, loop_counts_array, sample_counts_array=None, marker_location_array=None)

     Creates an arbitrary sequence from an array of waveform handles and an array of corresponding loop counts.
-This function returns a handle that identifies the sequence.
-You pass this handle to the :py:meth:`nifgen.Session.configure_arb_sequence` function to specify what arbitrary sequence you want the signal generator to produce.
+This method returns a handle that identifies the sequence.
+You pass this handle to the :py:meth:`nifgen.Session.configure_arb_sequence` method to specify what arbitrary sequence you want the signal generator to produce.

-    The :py:meth:`nifgen.Session.create_advanced_arb_sequence` function extends on the
+    The :py:meth:`nifgen.Session.create_advanced_arb_sequence` method extends on the
-    :py:meth:`nifgen.Session.create_arb_sequence` function by adding the ability to set the number of samples in each sequence step and to set marker locations.
+    :py:meth:`nifgen.Session.create_arb_sequence` method by adding the ability to set the number of samples in each sequence step and to set marker locations.

     An arbitrary sequence consists of multiple waveforms.
 For each waveform,